Philadelphia Checkers employee allegedly threw hot grease on customer in drive-thru over order dispute

 The incident reportedly happened at around 3 a.m. at a Philadelphia, Penn., location.

-The fast food employee and three women in the drive-thru got into an argument over the order.
+The fast food employee, twenty-eight-year-old Latifah Linder, and three women in the drive-thru got into an argument over the order.
 The women allegedly told the employee their order was wrong, but the employee working the drive-thru refused to change it.

 CHICK-FIL-A EMPLOYEE FIRED, CUSTOMER ARRESTED AFTER 'INCREDIBLY DISTURBING' BRAWL INSIDE DC RESTAURANT

 The women continued to sit in the drive-thru.
-The employee then grabbed two pans of grease and threw it at the women.
+Linder then grabbed two pans of grease and threw it at the women.

 Police were called to the incident.